 2. Keep visits short to lessen jet lag.

 “My cofounders and I moved our lives from France to San Francisco to build Tribe.
 Because of this, we are constantly traveling to different time zones for business trips or to go back to Paris see family.
 When I change time zones, I try to stay in that city for less than three days to allow myself to keep my daily rhythm.
-A big part of being a CEO is being on top of your game 24/7, so allowing myself to skip the jetlag hassles is a massive factor in deciding my travel schedule.”
+A big part of being a CEO is being on top of your game 24/7, so allowing myself to skip the jetlag hassles is a massive factor in deciding my travel schedule and it is also good that hostgator has hostgator coupon code because now we can start the website we always plan.”

 –Cyril Paglino, cofounder and CEO of augmented video messaging app Tribe